rlucente-se-jboss/bus-position-service/README.md

 # Lightweight Web Service
 This is a very lightweight bus position reporting service.
-The service is seeded from the file `40min_busses.json` but that can be overridden on the command line using the `-f <filename>` command line argument.
+The service is seeded from a JSON file of bus reports which can be overridden on the command line using the `-f <filename>` command line argument.

 ## Trying it out
-To build the service,
+To build the service locally,

-    CGO_ENABLED=0 GOOS=linux go build -a -ldflags '-extldflags "-static"' bus.go
+    go build bus.go

-The statically linked executable will be called `bus`.
+The executable will be called `bus`.

 To run the service,